Assembling a Multi-Platform Ensemble Social Bot Detector with Applications to US 2020 Elections: Literature Review

 \section{Literature Review}

 Social media bots, or fondly called ``bots", refer to social media users that are software-controlled and can automatically perform a series of tasks.
 These types of user accounts are of keen interest to the social cybersecurity community because they have been observed to perform malicious activities online, which can affect the peace of society.
 They have observed to be used to infiltrate political discourse and spread misinformation.
 During the 2010 US midterm elections, social bots were already observed to have been flooding the social media space with their support for some candidates and smear their opponents by injecting thousands of tweets pointing to websites with fake news \cite{ferrara2016rise}.
+Bots are also used by countries for digital diplomacy, to put forth a desired narrative facing the online public \cite{ng2023deflating,jacobs2023tracking}.
 Bots working together in a coordinated fashion have also been known to apply social pressure on to other users, causing them to change their opinion towards key topics.
 This was observed in the case of the 2021 coronavirus vaccination debate, where users surrounded by coordinating active bots change their stance towards the vaccine, potentially resulting in an anti-vaccine stance and the real-world refusal of the vaccine \cite{ng2022pro}.

 A suite of bot detection algorithms have been developed for the detection of automated social media bot accounts in key events such as elections and protests.
 A bot detection algorithm classification is a binary classification task: classifying whether a user is a bot or a human.
 For such a task, there are essentially two main approaches: a supervised learning approach where data labels are known and the model is trained on the segregation of data labels, and an unsupervised learning approach where the model discovers hidden patterns within the dataset.